VisionITTesting/static-code-analysis-demo/README.md

-# Static Code Analysis using Sonar Qube Cloud
+# Static Code Analysis using Sonar Qube Cloud for Automation Tests

 ---